AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/aem-version-updates.md

 >[!NOTE]
 >
-> Note: The automatic updates for development environments are progressively enabled in 2023 for all customers.
-If your development environments are not automatically updated, you can use manual updates to keep them in sync with your stage and production environments.
+> Note: Non-Intrusive Maintenance Updates will be progressively enabled for all customers in 2024.

 ## Type of Updates {#update-types}